Data Storytelling: How Your Company Can Use It

 - Offer customizable dashboards for fine-tuning in the future

-Every company can benefit from data storytelling.
+Every company can benefit from data storytelling, and data scientists are the driving force behind it.
 That might sound like a broad statement, but the practical application of data visualization is endlessly customizable and the principles behind it are universal.
 In short, data storytelling is the difference between “I’ll have it on your desk in the morning” and “I have everything you need right here, right now.”
 Not only does it provide instant access to crucial metrics and progress, but it makes this information easy to understand, simple, and practical.

 The beauty of data visualization is that you don’t need to be a statistics guru to understand it.
 Data storytelling does the heavy lifting for you and your co-workers, so even people who aren’t used to sorting through and interpreting data can use it to benefit their own work.
 At the end of the day, data storytelling means faster and more informed decisions so users can spend less time sorting spreadsheets and invest more time raising the bottom line.